soxueren/atsd/administration/restarting.md

 ATSD provides scripts to control the database and its components.

-Use these scripts to gracefully restart ATSD and to resolve startup issues.
+Use these scripts to stop, start, and update ATSD.

 ## Permissions